 Next, think carefully about where you’ll stay during your holiday break.
-Camping on someone’s sofa may be an option, but is your host excited that your dog or cat will be staying, too?
-Reserving a pet friendly hotel gives you a comfortable, quiet space of your own to relax – a respite from the chaos.
-It may be the best gift you give yourself this holiday season.
+Camping on someone’s sofa might be an option, but is your host excited that your dog or cat will be staying, too?
+Reserving pet friendly lodgings gives you a comfortable, quiet space of your own to relax – a respite from the chaos.
+It could be the best gift you give yourself (and your pet) this holiday season.

-2. Manners Matter.
-Nothing puts a damper on your day faster than knowing that your dog’s behavior is causing tension.
+Nothing puts a damper on your day faster than knowing that your pet’s behavior is causing tension.
 If your pup can’t stop digging through the trash, barking, or jumping on the kids, your day will be spent trying to keep him out of trouble rather than enjoying your family and friends!
 Set your pet up for success – and impress your hosts – by brushing up on his basic obedience skills before you go.

 Even when you’re careful, pups sometimes manage to get into things they shouldn’t.
 In that case, having your pet’s veterinary records with you could be critical to help in the treatment of an illness or injury.
 Rather than lugging around a large file, make a paper copy of the current vaccination records, and scan the rest for storage on an easy-to-pack USB drive.

-5. Lost and Found.
-It’s terrifying to even think about, but it only takes a split second for a pet to slip his leash or dash out the door and be lost.
-Remind guests that may not be accustomed to having pets around to be careful when entering and leaving the house, and be sure your pet’s ID tags have a phone number where you can be reached while you’re traveling.
+It’s terrifying to think about, but it only takes a split second for a pet to slip his leash or dash out the door and be lost.
+Remind guests that may not be accustomed to having pets around to be careful when entering and leaving the house.
+And be sure your pet’s ID tags have a phone number where you can be reached while you’re traveling.
 It’s also a good idea to have your pet microchipped before your trip, and carry a current photo in the event you need to make posters.

-Follow these simple steps, and the trips you take this holiday season with your pets should come off without a hitch!
+Follow these simple steps, and you’ll avoid the most common holiday pet travel mistakes.
+We hope your trips come off without a hitch!